zowe/docs-site/docs/getting-started/zowe-architecture.md

 ## MVS, JES, and USS UI

 Zowe provides a number of rich GUI web applications for working with z/OS.
 GUI web applications include the MVS Explorer for data sets, the JES Explorer for jobs, and the USS Explorer for the Unix File System.
-You can access these GUI web applications through the Zowe desktop.
+Users can access these GUI web applications through the Zowe desktop.

 ![Zowe Desktop Explorers](../images/mvd/desktop-explorers.png)

 ### File API and JES API

 The File API server provides a set of REST APIs for working with z/OS data sets and Unix files.
 These APIs are used by the MVS and USS Explorer apps.

 The JES API server provides a set of REST APIs for working with JES.
 These APIs are used by the JES Explorer application.